Weight Loss Friendly Fast Food Options

 If you like sandwiches, you can build your own at Wawa but be mindful of the caloric intake.
 Try to keep it under 400 calories.
 An easy way to do this is by eliminating the extra sauces on a sandwich.
 Creamy sauces are a quick way to increase fat and carbs along with adding calories.
 Also, to keep the portion at a reasonable size, go for the junior sub size.

-One bariatric-friendly option is the junior chicken salad hoagie.
+One weight loss friendly option is the junior chicken salad hoagie.
 Putting chicken salad on a whole wheat roll with a little bit of olive oil and a slice of lettuce and tomato keeps the meal at 300 calories and 14 grams of protein.
 The roll does contain 30 grams of carbohydrates, so I do not suggest indulging in a roll every time you go.

 For a high protein snack, Greek yogurt, string cheese, beef jerky, and protein bars are great to have on the go.